 - Marty McFly's self-tying Nikes in Back to the Future Part II.

 - The Goonies: Data and his Slick Shoes.

-- The Legend Of Zelda Twilight Princess features Iron Boots, which, allow you to Wall Crawl on certain magnetic surfaces, as well as anchoring you firmly enough to withstand a rolling Goron, and, in The Legend of Zelda: Ocarina of Time, sinking on water so you can walk at the bottom of a flooded area, and gaining more traction against fans.
+- The Legend of Zelda: Twilight Princess features Iron Boots, which, allow you to Wall Crawl on certain magnetic surfaces, as well as anchoring you firmly enough to withstand a rolling Goron, and, in The Legend of Zelda: Ocarina of Time, sinking in water so you can walk at the bottom of a flooded area, and gaining more traction against fans.
 Ocarina Of Time also has the Hover Boots, that allow Link to run in the air for a second, which grants more horizontal distance than jumping, or get blasted like a bullet by a fan so he can reach areas too far to just run to.

 - Soap Shoes for Rail Grinding.
 Featured in Sonic Adventure 2.

 - The Soldier can equip Gunboats: Steel-shoes that allow him to absorb damage from Rocket Jumps, and he also has the Mantreads, which decrease the knockback from explosions and Pyro Airblasts, as well as allow him to Goomba Stomp foes.

 - The Demoman has Ali Baba's Wee Booties and the Bootlegger, both of which which adds 25 HP to his max health, 10% to his max movement speed, and triple turning control when Shield Bashing.